Searchinmena/searchinmena/README.md

 end
 ```

-Generally we should try to use `takes` everywhere possible.
-But sometimes it's not possible (for example in controllers you don't have control over creating controller instance and you cannot just change it's initializer), then you can use `inject`.
+Generally we should try to use `takes` whenever possible.
+But sometimes it's not possible (for example in controllers you don't have control over creating controller instance and you cannot just change it's initializer) - in such cases you can use `inject`.

 See more info [here](https://github.com/psyho/dependor).

 #### Write tests

-As a general rule we should try to implement tests for every change.
+As a general rule we should try to implement tests for everything.
 We have [rcov](https://github.com/relevance/rcov) setup to measure ruby code coverage - you can see percentage after running ruby test suite (`rspec spec`).
-But of course it doesn't mean that we need to test every line just to have test - let's try to be reasonable and have meaningful, and which is even more imporartant, useful tests.
+But of course it doesn't mean that we need to test every line just to have test - let's try to be reasonable and have meaningful, and more importantly useful tests.

 Example test for above service: